mohit2708/python/Interview_question.md

 ### Ques.
 What are the key features of Python?
 * Python is a high-level, interpreted, interactive and object-oriented scripting language.
+* Python is an interpreter language.
+It means it executes the code line by line.
 * It was created by Guido van Rossum, and released in 1991.
 * It is used for:
   * web development (server-side),